 Shape the ends as you like, keeping them rectangular shaped on both ends or cutting an angle off to create a point.

 Use alphabet rubber stamps and gently press the names of your herbs onto each plant marker (note to self: always triple check that you’re spelling the words correctly!).

 Leave the garden markers to cure fully, approximately 72 hours, before using.

 It’s “thyme” to plant those herbs!
 Wouldn’t these garden markers look adorable along with a little potted herb plant?
+Or use them while you’re growing peppers from seeds.
 Grab your free hostess gift tag printable here.